jamidwyer/weirdness/README.md

 ```
 ### TODO

-Setup
+* Manage API key
-Clean commits
+* Build mockup
-Build mockup
+* Clean commits
-Clean and legible code -- do they use prettier, eslint, airbnb?
+* Enter a search term
-Enter a search term
+* Acceptable style
-The app will display a matching GIF starting on 0
+* The app will display a matching GIF starting on 0
 weirdness: https://developers.giphy.com/docs/#operation--gifs-translate-get
-If no results, indicate that
+* If no results, indicate that
-Using a slider, users should be able to then increase the weirdness and receive weirder and weirder results through 10 on Giphy’s weirdness scale
+* Using a slider, users should be able to then increase the weirdness and receive weirder and weirder results through 10 on Giphy’s weirdness scale
-When a user finds a GIF they like, they can add it to their list of favorite GIFs by pressing the Like button
+* When a user finds a GIF they like, they can add it to their list of favorite GIFs by pressing the Like button
-Only allow one liked GIF per search term
+* Only allow one liked GIF per search term
-After they like, prompt them to enter a new search term
+* After they like, prompt them to enter a new search term
-User can unlike a GIF
+* User can unlike a GIF
-Once a user selects their 5 favorite GIFs, they will be
+* Once a user selects their 5 favorite GIFs, they will be
 prompted to see their result telling them how weird they are.
-When users click the “Calculate…” button, they should see their average “weirdness”, to
+* When users click the “Calculate…” button, they should see their average “weirdness”, to
 the nearest whole number, on a new route (e.g. “/results”)
-Loading indicators
+* Loading indicators
-Error states
+* Error states
-Input validation
+* Input validation
-Squash if needed
+* Squash if needed
-Review user requirements again
+* Review user requirements again
-Improve user experience if needed
+* Improve user experience if needed
-Responsiveness
+* Responsiveness
-Build increment alternative
+* Build increment alternative
-Build safe mode
+* Build safe mode
-npm build
+* npm build:s3
-npm deploy
+* Discuss pros and cons of what I did
-Discuss pros and cons of what I did
+* Design shine
-Design shine
+* Tests
-Tests
+* Cull dependencies -- reselect, babel type check, cli dashboard
-Cull dependencies -- reselect, babel type check, cli dashboard
+* Look into deploy
-Look into deploy
+* Docker
-Docker
+* Use yarn
-Use yarn
+* Internationalize
-PR for outdated boilerplate dependencies
+* PR for outdated boilerplate dependencies

 ### Rationale
-Started with [react-redux-boilerplate](https://github.com/iroy2000/react-redux-boilerplate), recommended as a [React starter kit](https://reactjs.org/community/starter-kits.html).
+This project was started with [react-redux-boilerplate](https://github.com/iroy2000/react-redux-boilerplate), recommended as a [React starter kit](https://reactjs.org/community/starter-kits.html).

-Includes:
+react-redux-boilerplate includes:
 * ES6 / ES7
 * PostCSS ( with CSS modules activated by default )
 * Reselect